qkniep/superseedr/README.md

 - Dynamic port changes from your VPN provider

 Many VPN providers frequently assign new inbound ports.
-Most BitTorrent clients must be restarted when this port changes, breaking connectability and slowing downloads. superseedr can detect Gluetun’s updated port and reload the listener **live**, without a restart, preserving swarm performance.
+Most BitTorrent clients must be restarted when this port changes, breaking connectability and slowing downloads.
+Superseedr can detect Gluetun’s updated port and reload the listener **live**, without a restart, preserving swarm performance.

 1. Make sure you have created and configured your `.gluetun.env` file.
 2. Run the stack using the default `docker-compose.yml` file: